 Figure 3.
-Calculation of the directional derivative in the direction of the environmental change. (a) Change in temperature from T0 to T1. (b) Change in salinity from T0 to T1. (c) Direction of the environmental change over time displayed on the species' response. (d) Directional derivative change from T0 to T1.
+Calculation of the directional derivative. (a) Change in temperature from T0 to T1. (b) Change in salinity from T0 to T1. (c) Direction of the environmental change over time displayed on the species' response. (d) Directional derivative change from T0 to T1.

-When analysing time series, though, we may normally have multiple time points, and environmental conditions could change as time passes.
-In this realistically common situation, one only needs to repeat the steps illustrated above for all the time points of the time series (Fig. 4).
+When dealing with a time series, we have multiple time points, and environmental conditions change as time passes.
+In this situation, one only needs to repeat the steps illustrated above for all the time points of the time series (Fig. 4).